alulsh/drive-public-files/README.md

 1. Globally install clasp - `npm install -g @google/clasp`.
 1. Login to your Google account with clasp - `clasp login`.
 1. Enable the Google Apps Script API on your Google account - https://script.google.com/home/usersettings.
-1. Create a copy of the script in your own account.
+1. Create a copy of the script in your own account, see [Creating a copy](https://github.com/alulsh/drive-public-files#creating-a-copy).
 1. Create a folder for the App Script files and change in to that directory.
 1. Run `clasp clone <script ID>`.
 The script ID is in the URL of your copy of the script.